Table of Contents

 Source: The Disability TRUST

-For example, The Disability Trust has various accessibility options clearly displayed on their homepage rith at the top of the page.
+For example, The Disability Trust's homepage clearly displays various accessibility options right at the top.

-Users should also always know what’s going on in terms of their actions.
+Users should also always know what’s going on regarding their actions.
 For example, each error should be clearly labeled, with a direction provided for further actions.
 It should always be clear to users what they need to do to get the desired outcome.
-Another example for this would be adding a direct call widget in the contact section.
+Another example of this would be adding a direct call widget in the contact section.

 Technical setup

-Finally, you need to consider the ways to solve any backed issues that may come up.
+Finally, you need to consider ways to solve any backed issues that may come up.
 It’s important to run extensive tests to catch any possible bugs that may impair your website’s functionality.
-Another thing that impacts user experience are broken links, so you need to do a clean-up that will leave you with content that doesn’t stop the users’ flow.
+Broken links also impact user experience, so you need to do a clean-up that will leave you with content that doesn’t stop the users’ flow.

 Aside from functionality, you also need to perform regular security checks to make sure everything’s up to current standards.
 Google prefers websites that are secured with a SSL certificate.
 This distinction indicates a couple important factors that both raise your search engine ranking and give users additional assurance that they can trust you:

-One of the best ways to make sure you have the green light is by running the URL through Google Safe Browsing tool.
+One of the best ways to ensure that you have the green light is to run the URL through the Google Safe Browsing tool.

-If you don’t set it up properly, users are going to be warned that they shouldn’t visit your website, so you could miss out on a lot of traffic.
+If you don’t set it up properly, users will be warned that they shouldn’t visit your website, so you could miss out on a lot of traffic.

 Source: Websiteplanet

-The easiest way to check if your website is secure is to look for a padlock symbol next to the URL address, which indicates that the protection is available.
+The easiest way to check if your website is secure is to look for a padlock symbol next to the URL address, indicating the available protection.

 You should also keep your plug-ins up to date to make your website even less vulnerable to outside risks.